Table of Contents_

 Outdoor televisions tend to come in screen sizes no smaller than 36″- which is the minimum you’d probably want regardless since you won’t be viewing from the same distances as you would inside.
 If you would love a large tv then you can review how wide is a 75-inch tv.
 Outdoor TVs are specially designed to be resistant to rain, dust, dirt, pests, humidity, extreme temperatures, and other outdoor hazards, but they’re also generally made to fight glare -which can be a major problem when viewing digital screens of any kind outside.
 Know that if you do decide to set up an indoor tv outside, you’ll have to contend with glare, and it may be difficult to effectively reduce to the same degree that outdoor TVs are capable of.

 Manufacturers like Sunbrite make outdoor televisions of a wide variety of sizes and price points, but generally, you’re going to be paying at least $1200 for a basic model with modest screen size.
 And if you are spending that much on something you will want to protect it, so you should consider getting a TV box.
 We have a comparison of the benefits of aluminum vs plastic TV boxes you can read.
+You can also check out our Seura Shade outdoor TV review for another great option.

 There are some things that bear repeating if you plan on setting up your inside tv for watching outside.
 First of all, remember that using your indoor tv outside will almost certainly void the manufacturer warranty, so if it’s damaged during such use, you won’t be covered.
 Aside from that, always follow these guidelines: